Ecosistemas en peligro >> Bosques >> "A Global Overview of Forest Conservation" |

 The Middle East and the Far East both had low forest to people ratios and low percentages

 of their forest under protection.
-On a global scale this indicates that these regions could be
+On a global scale this indicates that these regions

 the worst off from the point of view of pressure on the remaining forests and therefore